jup-ag/rfq-webhook-toolkit/README.md

 ##### Do faster quotes receive priority?

 No, the RFQ system dispatches the quote request to all registered webhooks simultaneously with a **250ms** timeout.
 During this time, all received quotes are compared to select the best one.
-The selection prioritizes the quote value first.
-If two quotes have identical values, the quote from the webhook with the faster response time will be chosen.
+The selection prioritizes the quote value first (In the unlikely scenario where two quotes have identical values, the quote from the webhook with the faster response time will be actually prioritized).

 ##### Shall a webhook verify swap requests?

 Yes, the RFQ system will verify the swap requests before forwarding them to the webhooks.
 However, webhooks are encouraged to verify the swap requests as well to ensure the integrity of the system.
 The checks that the RFQ system performs can be found in the [validate_similar_fill_sanitized_message](https://github.com/jup-ag/rfq-webhook-toolkit/blob/de46a38c3cfbda730c026a9b4bea85591c83f9e5/order-engine-sdk/src/fill.rs#L151) function.

+##### Is there a penalty for not providing a quote (status code 404)?

+No, there is no penalty.
+It is up to the webhook to decide whether to respond with a quote (`200 OK`) or indicate that it cannot provide one (`404 Not Found`).

+For example, suppose a webhook provides quotes for USDC/SOL only within a range of 100 to 1000 USDC.
+If it receives a quote request for 10 USDC → SOL, it will respond with `404 Not Found`, since the amount is outside its quoting range.

+In another case, a webhook may only support one-way quotes (USDC → SOL) but not SOL → USDC.
+If it receives a request for SOL → USDC, it will also return `404 Not Found`.